Last Updated on March 15, 2021 by Julia Wilson

 The moist substance on the cat’s nose is made up of sweat, which is predominantly water and some electrolytes.

 A healthy cat’s nose is usually cool and moist, but dryness is not always indicative of a problem.
-The nose can be dryer and/or warmer for a number of reasons including sickness, after a nap, dehydration, low humidity, exposure to heat (heater, lying in the sun).
+The nose can be dryer and/or warmer for several reasons including sickness, after a nap, dehydration, low humidity, exposure to heat (heater, lying in the sun).

 When to see a veterinarian